MatanZada/toDo-Angular/README.md

 - Add 3 inputs: text, date, isDone
 - create an interface for todo with all fields.
 - Add the abbility to add TODO, delete edit to do.
+- By using ngClass if the actor is a female mark the row in red, else in blue.
+- Add a pipe that you can search for a movie by name.

+Bunos:
+Add a pipe that you can search for a movie by actor name.
 Bonus: Add the ability to order the todo by date

 good luck.